Chapter 11: With Friends Like This

 He hadn’t even asked my name.
 Still.
 Even after I threw that in his face.

 “Shall we see what can be done, then?”
-Boras said.
-He hadn’t taken his eyes off my wounds, but he finally let the blood thing drop.
+Boras said, finally letting the blood thing drop.

 I shifted myself on the mattress so that the lacerated side of my face was fully exposed and tilted my head.
 I’d didn’t want him anywhere near me, but if he didn’t doctor the wounds, no one else would, and it wasn’t like Keel’s tongue had any healing properties.